pilcrowonpaper/copenhagen/pages/email-verification.md

 Make sure to set the [Referrer Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Referrer-Policy) tag to `no-referrer` for any path that includes tokens to protect the tokens from referer leakage.

-All sessions should be invalidated when the email is verified.
+All sessions should be invalidated when the email is verified (and create a new one for the current user so they stay signed in).

 ## Changing emails